 I decided to make my row into a long wall hanging or I may end up using it on one of our tables.

 I always sew my binding on with my vintage 15-91 Singer sewing machine and I used the little wonder clips to keep the folded for this project.

 Here is a closeup of one of the blocks.
 There are actually three blocks in my Wild Rows Flower row.
 I applied Heat n Bond Lite to the fabrics I used for my applique flowers.
 The applique is just a simple raw-edge free motion stitching around the pieces.

 I hope you like my Wild Rows Flower quilt project and if you make it I would love to see a picture of it!
-It would be great combined in a row quilt with several of the other beautiful rows included in this blog hop.
+It would be great to combine in a row quilt with several of the other beautiful rows included in this blog hop.

-You can download the free pattern by clicking the button below.
+You can download the free pattern in my library.

 Please note that this post contains affiliate links, which means I’ll earn a small commission if you purchase through my link at no extra cost to you.
 Please see the full disclosure here.
 As an Amazon Associate, I earn from qualifying purchases.